-We are a team of 1 x Headteacher (Inclusion), 1 x SENCO, 3 x Higher Level Teaching Assistants ,16 x teaching assistants (11.2 fulltime equivalent) and 1 x administrative assistant.
+We are a team of 1 x Assistant Headteacher (Inclusion), 1 x SENCO, 1 x Deputy SENCO, 3 x Higher Level Teaching Assistants (15 fulltime equivalent) and 1 x administrative assistant.
 All teaching assistants (TAs) are fully trained in the interventions that they deliver to students.
 There is a programme of continuing professional development and this is tailored to the needs of our students (eg Autism, Dyslexia, ADHD, Dyspraxia, MLD, Down's syndrome).
 We continue to look at opportunities to further develop our skills base.

 Our support is split between interventions and in-class support.
-The in-class support is focussed on the core subjects (English, Maths and Science) and a larger share of TA time is afforded to Key Stage 3 (Years 7, 8 & 9).
-For both Key stages we run a lunchtime club.
+The in-class support is focussed primarily on the core subjects(English, Maths and Science) and a larger share of TA time is afforded to Key Stage 3 (Years 7, 8 & 9).
+For both Key stages we run a lunchtime homework club.
 The club is offered in the comfortable accommodation of our Learning Support classroom, with adult supervision.

 Targeted support is aimed at those children who were working well below expectations in Year 6 for Reading and Maths (these children are withdrawn from MFL for literacy/numeracy interventions).
-We follow the Direct Instruction programme using the McGraw Hill materials.
-In Year 8, students still needing support have additional literacy/numeracy intervention, as required.
+We follow the Catch Up Reading programme, as well as the Fresh Start programme where needed.
+In Year 8, students still needing support have additionalliteracy/numeracy intervention, as required.
 In Year 9, the same group will be offered further literacy/numeracy teaching to prepare them for GCSE.
 Alongside these groups we run complementary interventions using the following programmes:

 - Catch up Literacy (1:1 literacy intervention)

-- Direct Instruction reading

-- Guided reading groups
+- That Reading Thing

 - Typing skills

 - Social Skills

 - Power up / Power of 2 Maths

 - Toe by Toe reading intervention

+- Talkabout Teens

+- Zones of regulation